-An endometriosis diagnosis can be a very big deal – it takes, on average, 7.5 years for a woman to be formally diagnosed with endometriosis.
-When it finally happens, it can give women a platform from which to better understand their symptoms.
+An endometriosis diagnosis can be a very big deal – it takes, on average, 7.5 years to be formally diagnosed with endometriosis.
+When it finally happens, it can give people a platform from which to better understand their symptoms.
 Unfortunately, there is currently no cure for endometriosis.
 The lack of research and information about the condition means that finding ways to manage it is largely left to the people who are experiencing it.

 It’s important to talk about endometriosis – sharing knowledge is power, after all.
 In this blog, we’ll explore what to do once you have been diagnosed with endometriosis.

 A laparoscopy is the best diagnostic tool we have to find endometriosis growths and to measure how advanced the condition is.
 It is a minimally invasive surgery where a camera is inserted in one side of your abdomen and a laser tool is inserted in the other.
 The surgeon then lasers off areas of endometrial tissue.
 Follow the link to read more about laparoscopies.

 Like any other chronic condition, endometriosis can impact on (and be impacted by) several areas of your life.
 Once you’ve received diagnosis, it’s a good idea to start considering the changes that might need to be made to help reduce or curb symptoms like pain and fatigue.
 This is likely to mean reimagining your diet and amending your lifestyle habits to help, not hinder, your endo symptoms.